jsmarier-courses/midterm-project-ranaamohammed/mpad2003_midterm_ranamohammed.md

 After clicking the CSV file it will open as text on the browser.
 To fix this, open up your terminal and type `cd` followed by a directory.
 This will move the CSV file to your chosen directory.
 I moved mine to downloads.

 ![](terminal.png)
 *Figure 1: The Terminal Command-lines for saving URL as CSV*<br>
 Then type `curl` with the URL of the file after.
 Curl is a command-line tool that will transfer data with a URL.

 The CSV should be saved on your computer in the directory you chose.<br>
 ![](csv-in-finder.png)
 *Figure 2: The CSV file saved in the Downloads folder*<br>
 Now to import the data into Google Sheets, open a blank sheet, go to the file at the top left, then click on import.
 A window will pop up.
 Go to upload and browse for the csv file or directly drag it into the box.
 Once you open the file, change the separator type to Comma and press import data.

 ![](comma-separator.png)
 *Figure 3: The Comma Separator Option in Google Sheets*<br>
 This is what your dataset should look like.

 ![](unclean-data.png)
 *Figure 4: The Uncleaned Dataset in Google Sheets*<br>
 [Public link to Google Sheet](https://docs.google.com/spreadsheets/d/1xgc5wnBqV-g7zAoFDNu-GEZtAgVmf5457g1r5QSJPEo/edit?usp=sharing)<br>
 **General observations**

 There are 11 columns and 28539 rows.
 The data looks messy and crowded, especially the description because it includes both French and English in one column.
 There is a lot of missing data in the latitude, longitude, and address columns.
 **Specific observations**

 Column C features the type of service request using nominal variables.
 Column H shows the latitude with continuous variables, most of the data is missing.
 Column G displays the ward number belonging to the request in discrete variables.

 **Question/Hypothesis**

-*Do some wards get more of a specific type of service request, such as Garbage and Recycling than other wards?*
+*Do some wards get more of a specific type of service request, such as Garbage and Recycling than other wards?*<br>
 I hypothesize that service requests such as Parking Control enforcement and Roads and Transportation are more common in dense wards like 14 (Somerset), which covers the downtown and centre-town area.<br>
 ![](wards.png)
-*Figure 5: The Wards of Ottawa*<br>
+*Figure 5: The Wards of Ottawa in The Downtown Region*<br>
-*Are certain service requests more common to be cancelled or still active?*
+*Are certain service requests more common to be cancelled or still active?*<br>
 Road and transportation requests are more likely to remain active because they take longer to fix.